hexane360/build-hdf5-action/README.md

+# build-hdf5-action

-# GitHub Action to build (and cache) HDF5 from source
+GitHub Action to supply HDF5.
+Also caches the HDF5 build output.